How Are Realtor Commissions Calculated?

 Calculate using half of the agreed percentage

-• 6%/2 = 3%
+• 5%/2 = 2.5%

-• 3%/100 x $800,000 = $24,000 commission for each agent
+• 2.5%/100 x $800,000 = $20,000 commission for each real estate agent on a house sale.

-Knowing the types of real estate realtor fees available can help you choose a realtor that better suits your budget and needs.
-That being said, there are two types of real estate realtor fees:
+Knowing the types of real estate REALTOR fees available can help you choose a REALTOR that better suits your budget and needs.
+That being said, there are two types of real estate REALTOR fees:

 A flat fee means the percentage of the agent commission remains the same no matter the cost of the property.
 Note that flat fee commission rates differ from state to state and company to company, with widely varied service levels.
 However, they are based on the specific rate that applies in the local real estate market where the property is located.